Ancient history meets modern technology

-The fossils are not petrified, but do contain natural minerals and are harder to work than non-fossil material.
-Raffir Mammoth Ivory is the softest of the three, and can be worked with normal machinery for processing bone and horn.
-Raffir Mammoth Bone is harder, but can also be processed with the same equipment.
-Raffir Mammoth Molar is the hardest of the three because of its inherent enamel plates.
-Diamond tools are recommended for this, but tools for hard steel can also be used at low process speed if diamond tools are not available.
+The fossils are not yet petrified.
+However they do contain natural minerals and are harder to work than non-fossil material.
+Raffir Mammoth Ivory is the softest of the three.
+We recommend that you process it with normal tools for bone and horn.
+Our Raffir Mammoth Bone is harder than the ivory.
+Yet, it is still processed with the same equipment.
+Finally, Raffir Mammoth Molar is the hardest of the three because of its enamel layers.
+We recommend diamond tools for this.
+Alternatively, use tools for hard steel at low process speed if diamond tools are not available.
 We also recommend saturating the surface of all Raffir Fossils with cyanoacrylics (Super Glue) after grinding followed by additional fine sanding and polishing for a smother and stronger result.

 The dimensions of our stabilized fossils depend a lot on the input material.
 Obviously, the raw fossils all have different dimensions.
 This limits the sizes to smaller objects.
 Our standard handle blocks are 120*40*22mm.
 We also cut scales pairs of 120*40*6mm.
 Meanwhile, most of the material comes in non-standard dimensions.
 So check our retailers for their current availability.
 Otherwise please contact us for special requirements.